anilkusc/flow-diet-backend/Readme.md

 	- Control for sent json objects
 	- Add language option to all of the returned backend object
 	- Add random recpie feature.
 It will be give random recipe which users mostly like.
-	- Do not return user id
-	- Seperate ingredients package
 	- paths are rehandled
 	- Return id after create
 * Api